 - Don’t rely on drugs.
 As mentioned above, prescription medications only temporarily treat the symptoms.
 For long-term relief, you must adjust your diet and lifestyle.
 If you are going to take drugs for pain, take them close to bedtime for the most relief.

 - Exercise.
-Exercise moderately.
-In fact, studies show that rigorous exercise and running can agitate the digestive tract and cause acid reflux.
+Exercise moderately, not intensely, since studies show that rigorous exercise and running can agitate the digestive tract and cause acid reflux.
 Exercise earlier in the day.

-- Smoking.
+- Stop smoking.
 If you smoke, stop as soon as possible!
 Smoking can relax your sphincter and cause acid to rise.
-Second hand smoke can also make symptoms worse.
+Secondhand smoke can also make symptoms worse.